Kinvey/android-sdk/README.md

 ### android-lib
 The wrapper library for android, built on top of java-api-core.
 All the android specific implementation goes here.
 Most of the classes in this library extend from the ones in java-api-core.

-### java-lib
-The wrapper library for java, built on top of java-api-core.
-All the standalone-java specific implementation goes here.
-Most of the classes in this library extend from the ones in java-api-core.

 ### android-secure
 Encryption module built on top of android-lib.
 Rarely used; not compiled into the standard build process.
 This may be requested by certain customers who need encryption in their app.